Mold Inspection Sciences Texas Warns Consumers Against Unlicensed Remediation Efforts Amid Disaster Cleanup

 AUSTIN, Texas, March 1, 2021 — On February 12, 2021, Texas Governor Abbott issued a disaster declaration following the severe winter storm that caused damage statewide.
 Mold Inspection Sciences Texas recommends that consumers pay close attention to this announcement as it allows out-of-state and unlicensed mold assessment and remediation contractors to obtain temporary registration and to perform mold remediation and material removal on storm-damaged properties.

-“Repairs and cleanup have just begun,” says Mold Inspection Sciences Texas Chief Operating Officer Mike Marshall.
+“Repairs and cleanup have just begun,” says Mold Inspection Sciences Texas Chief Operating Officer Brandon Apple.
 “Texans need to be aware that you don’t want just anyone addressing a potential mold issue.
 You must seek out someone who is licensed and qualified.

 “We’ve seen this happen before.
 Six, eight, twelve months down the road, state-licensed mold assessors and remediators come back to find ‘fixed’ properties worse off than they were from the initial damage.
 Our team specifically is still addressing the same type of issues from Hurricane Harvey in 2017!”